How to make a face mask at home

 - Step 2: Take two pieces and sew the curved sides together to create the front side of the mask.
 Repeat with the other two pieces for the back side of the mask.

-- Step 3: Place one side of the mask on a table.
+- Step 3: Place one side of the mask on a table, seam-side down.
 Lay the four elastic strings on the corners, leaving the ends peeking a little over the cloth edge.
 Sew the ribbons in place.

 - Step 4: Pull all four ribbons over to the right side.
-Lay the other side of the mask on top to sandwich the ribbons.
+Lay the other side of the mask on top, seam-side up, to sandwich the ribbons.

 - Step 5: Sew the top, left and bottom sides of the mask.
 Leave the right side (where the ribbons are) unsewn.